computefoundation/gnu-linux-shell-scripting/README.md

 # Packaged solutions

-**Gnu-linux-shell-scripting** has an extension repository for solutions consisting of more than one file [here](https://github.com/computingfoundation/gnu-linux-shell-scripting.packaged-solutions).
+**Gnu-linux-shell-scripting** has an [extension repository](https://github.com/computingfoundation/gnu-linux-shell-scripting.packaged-solutions) for solutions consisting of more than one file.

 # Code style guidelines

-All the solutions in this repository follow [standard guidelines](https://github.com/computingfoundation/gnu-linux-shell-scripting/wiki).
+All the solutions in this repository follow [these](https://github.com/computingfoundation/gnu-linux-shell-scripting/wiki) standard guidelines.

-Thanks.